Can Gum Disease Be Reversed?

 • Avoid sugary snacks and beverages that contribute to plaque buildup and decay.

-Book Your Dental Check-Up at Power Road Dental Care in Mesa, AZ
+Gum Disease Treatment at Power Road Dental Care

 Gum disease can be reversed in the early stages.
 But left untreated, it will quickly advance to more severe gum disease that can’t be reversed.